squid-cloud-samples/starter/README.md

 - NodeJS v18 or later.
 - [Vite](https://vitejs.dev/).
 - A Squid Cloud account and a Squid application created.
-(Go to [Squid Console](https://console.squid.cloud) to signup and create one if you haven't already).
+(Go to [Squid Cloud Console](https://console.squid.cloud) to signup and create one if you haven't already).
 - Squid Cloud CLI (`npm i @squidcloud/cli`).